-In dividing military pensions and benefits part two we covered formulas for splitting retirement pay for service members recommended by the uniformed services former spouses Protection Act or usf SP a with this video we are covering some of the benefits and privileges you may continue to enjoy even after divorcing a military service member let's talk about continuing military benefits commissary and Post Exchange or px privileges an unmarried former spouse of a military service member is entitled to commissary and PX privileges to the same extent and on the same basis as the surviving spouse of a retired member of the uniformed services this means that if you had commissary and PX privileges at the time of divorce you can continue to receive these privileges as long as you remain unmarried the USFS PA uses the 20 20 20 tests to determine eligibility for commissary and PX privileges this is to say that the service member spouse has 20 years of creditable service the marriage lasted 20 years and there is a 20-year overlap between the marriage and the creditable service let's talk about medical benefits there are three categories of healthcare coverage for former full military health care coverage transitional health care for up to a year after the divorce and the DoD continued health care benefit program to qualify for the full military health care program the former spouse must remain unmarried the former spouse must satisfy the 20 20 20 rule and the former spouse cannot be enrolled in an employer sponsored health plan to qualify for the transitional healthcare plan which is one year of coverage the requirements are similar to the requirements for the full military health care program except that the former spouse satisfies the 20 2023 rule instead of the 20...
+In dividing military pensions and benefits, part two covers the formulas for splitting retirement pay for service members recommended by the Uniformed Services Former Spouses Protection Act (USFSPA).
+In this video, we will discuss the benefits and privileges that you may continue to enjoy even after divorcing a military service member.
+Let's start with the topic of continuing military benefits.
+An unmarried former spouse of a military service member is entitled to commissary and Post Exchange (PX) privileges to the same extent as the surviving spouse of a retired member of the uniformed services.
+This means that if you had commissary and PX privileges at the time of divorce, you can continue to receive these privileges as long as you remain unmarried.
+The USFSPA uses the 20-20-20 test to determine eligibility for commissary and PX privileges.
+This means that the service member spouse must have had 20 years of creditable service, the marriage must have lasted 20 years, and there must be a 20-year overlap between the marriage and the creditable service.
+Now, let's discuss medical benefits.
+There are three categories of healthcare coverage for former military members.
+The first is full military health care coverage, which the former spouse can qualify for by remaining unmarried, satisfying the 20-20-20 rule, and not being enrolled in an employer-sponsored health plan.
+The second category is transitional health care, which provides coverage for up to a year after the divorce.
+The requirements for this coverage are similar to the requirements for full military health care, except that the former spouse must satisfy the 20-20-15 rule instead of the 20-20-20 rule.
+To qualify for a second year of coverage, the former spouse must have enrolled in the DoD Continued Health Care Benefit Program.
+Lastly, there is the DoD Continued Health Care Benefit Program (CHAMPUS), which is available to those losing...

 Award-winning PDF software